 You’re getting married!!
 Congratulations!
-Now it’s time to start planning a beach wedding!
+Now it’s time to start planning an unforgettable beach wedding!
 Your beach wedding.
 What an exciting time!

 As you start looking into options and making plans for your wedding day, it’s easy to feel overwhelmed.
 But don’t panic.
 That’s completely natural!
 There’s a lot going on and a lot to think about.
 So don’t put too much pressure on yourself.
 Relax.
 Breathe.
 And enjoy the process.
 Because (ideally) you’ll only get to do this once!

 I’ve put together a list of 15 tips for planning a beach wedding.
 This will help you get started for your special day.
 Good luck!

 You know you want a beach wedding, right?
 But there are beautiful beaches all over the world!
 So how do you decide which location is right for you?
 Well… the best way to decide is to start looking into all of your options.

 The Dominican Republic is amazing!
 (But I’m definitely biased on that one.)
 There’s also Mexico, Jamaica, the Bahamas, and Belize.
 The list goes on and on!

 Or maybe you want to venture to a whole different side of the world and check out Thailand, Bali, or the Philippines.

 Rather stay close to home?
 Check out beaches in California, Florida, or South Carolina.
 The options are endless!

 Do your research online.
 Check out photos, read reviews from past brides, and talk to friends and family if you haven’t visited the places yourself.